ryanbethel/arc-plugin-oauth/README.md

 ## Built-in routes
 The plugin adds the following built-in routes:
 - `get /auth`: The primary route for decoding and verifying OAuth tokens from providers.
 This is the route that OAuth redirects are pointed to.
-This is the minimal route that must be enabled for this plugin to work.
 - `get /login`: A basic login page.
-As the app is built this route can be replaced by a styled version using the [loginHref](#custom-login-page-and-loginhref-helper) helper.
+This route can be replaced with a custom version using the [loginHref](#custom-login-page-and-loginhref-helper) helper.
-- `post /logout`: Post route that clears the session causing the user to be logged out.
+- `post /logout`: Post route that clears the session cookies causing the user to be logged out.
-- `get /mock/auth`: Provides the mock provider for local development.
+- `get /mock/auth`: Acts as a mock provider for local development.
 If mocking is disabled this route is not included.

 By default all routes are included.
 They can be customized using the [`routes parameter`](#configuration-api) parameter.